stranger08/WebService/README.md

 # WebService
-A dockerized Node.js web application
+A Node.js web application with Docker implementation.
 # How does it work?
 after cloning the repository, run "$ docker-compose up"
 # Features